BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

   doubling up on the purple rarity var).
 I should either get rid of the var, or start using it but adjust it to match purple (since that's what everyone's been used to for so long)
-* "Normalize" our custom drop pools with the vanilla game, if possible.
-  For instance, when adding the Tiny Tina Alignment COMs, I'd put them physically inbetween purples and legendaries.
-Really what I should do is *add* them to the end of the pool, so that any other mods which alter the pool would have a better chance of working, since they might be assuming that the legendary index is unchanged.
 * Config option to specify the rarity of gear found in lockers?
 * Can we increase boss drop counts depending on player count?
 * Untested components from Torgue DLC *(I'm afraid that's my least favorite